 Colored contact lenses are a surgical option for people with red green color blindness.
 They work by filtering out the wavelengths that you can’t see, allowing you to see those colors correctly.

 How does it work?
-Colored contact lenses come in a range of shades and are designed to filter out certain wavelengths of light that your eye would otherwise not be able to detect, thus allowing you to see more clearly.
-For example, if you have red-green color blindness then wearing blue-tinted contacts could help filter out the red or green wavelengths in front of your eyes and make them easier for you to distinguish between them.
+Colored contacts come in many shades.
+They filter out some light that your eye can’t detect.
+This lets you see more clearly.
+For example, if you have red-green color blindness, wearing blue-tinted contacts could help.
+They filter out the red or green wavelengths in front of your eyes.
+This makes them easier for you to tell apart.
 This means that colours appear brighter, more vibrant and less washed out.

-There is no definitive scientific evidence as yet but some studies suggest wearing coloured contacts may also improve contrast sensitivity in people who wear glasses or have low vision conditions such as macular degeneration (AMD).
-In addition, some patients report an improvement in visual acuity after wearing coloured contacts for several months while others do not notice any difference at all!
+No science proves it yet.
+But, some studies suggest that colored contacts may also improve contrast sensitivity.
+This is for people who wear glasses or have low vision conditions like macular degeneration (AMD).
+Also, some patients report improved vision after wearing colored contacts for months.
+Others do not notice any difference.

 Color Blind Glasses Help You Pass Ishihara Test